ABOUT OUR GRANT

 - Applicants will be notified as to whether or not they have been selected to complete the full grant application in February of each grant year.
 The 2018 applicants will be notified by February 12, 2018 if they have been selected as a semi-finalist.

 - Impact 100 Boston will provide the form to complete this application.
-The full grant application for semi-finalists will be due by 5 pm on March 9, 2018.
+The full grant application for semi-finalists will be due by 5 pm on or before March 23, 2018.